top of page

 Conclusion

-By allowing yourself time to process feedback, practicing self-compassion, and normalizing the inevitability of mistakes, you can shift your mindset from one of fear and avoidance to one of resilience and learning.
-Remember, the goal isn’t to eliminate mistakes or criticism but to develop a healthier, more constructive approach to both.
+By allowing yourself time to process feedback, practicing self-compassion, and normalizing the inevitability of mistakes, you can shift your mindset from one of fear and avoidance to one of learning.
+Remember, the goal isn’t to eliminate mistakes or criticism but to develop a healthier, more constructive relationship to both.

 If you are interested in learning about therapy or would like to setup an appointment with Person to Person Psychotherapy, serving New Jersey & New York residents, call 908-224-0007.